nikahmadz/Functional-Javascript/README.md

 Collections of methods written in Javascript using **functional approach**.

-If you would like to contribute, just click the GitHub button on the left.
+If you would like to contribute, edit this book on GitHub.

 ### Methods